prapin/LuaClassBasedCall/README.md

 		-- your script snippet goes here
 	end

-Like with the environment variable `LUA_INIT`, if the code snippet begins with the `@` character, the remaining of the string is interpreted as a file name, and will be loaded using `luaL_loadfile`.
+If you need to execute a script file, prefix its name with the `@` character and use the resulting string as the snippet code.
+Note that although in the script file you will be able to access input arguments using the `...` syntax, the `arg` table won't be set and will probably be `nil`.

 ### Input arguments